AlexandreGaubil/discord-auth/README.md

 If you want to ask the user to use a specific kind of email address (e.g., a work email or a university email), set the value of `email_type_specifier` in the `setup_info.json`.
 Otherwise, leave it blank.

 Finally, set the value of `authorized_users` in the file `authorized_users.json` to the list of emails you want the bot to authorize access to your Discord.
-Separate the emails by a comma (i.e., ',').
+Separate the emails by a comma (i.e., `,`).
+Add, after each email, `: []`.
+You can set a list of additional roles to give to this particular user instead of the role `discord_role_to_assign_id`.

 Now, open a terminal, `cd` into the directory where the project is and type: